12 Unforgettable Things To Do In Staunton, Virginia

 1. Explore Historic Downtown Staunton

-Staunton’s historic downtown is one of the best-preserved in Virginia, offering a glimpse into the town’s rich architectural and cultural heritage.
-Walking along Beverley Street, you’ll find beautifully restored Victorian-era buildings, local boutiques, and cozy cafés, all set against the backdrop of the Blue Ridge Mountains.
-The Woodrow Wilson Presidential Library is a must-see, located in the house where the 28th president of the United States was born.
-Visitors can explore the museum, browse the library, and stroll through the manicured gardens.
+Staunton’s historic downtown is one of Virginia’s best-preserved districts, showcasing the town’s architectural and cultural heritage.
+Strolling along Beverley Street, you’ll find beautifully restored Victorian-era buildings, local boutiques, and cozy cafés, all framed by the stunning Blue Ridge Mountains.

-Fun Fact: Staunton is home to the first community-based city manager government in the U.S., established in 1908.
+Fun Fact: Staunton was the first U.S. city to adopt a community-based city manager government in 1908.

 2. Experience Frontier Life at the Museum of American Frontier Culture

-For a unique glimpse into early American life, head to the Museum of American Frontier Culture, an open-air museum that brings history to life through live reenactments and interactive exhibits.
-This museum showcases how settlers from various parts of Europe and Africa shaped early American culture.
-You can explore working farms from the 17th and 18th centuries, with costumed interpreters demonstrating daily tasks like blacksmithing, farming, and weaving.
+Step back in time at the Museum of American Frontier Culture, an open-air museum that showcases early American life through live reenactments and interactive exhibits.
+This unique attraction highlights how settlers from Europe and Africa influenced American culture.
+Wander through working farms from the 17th and 18th centuries, where costumed interpreters demonstrate blacksmithing, farming, weaving, and other daily tasks.

 3. Hike and Picnic in the Shenandoah National Park

-For a more leisurely day, take a scenic drive along the Blue Ridge Parkway and stop at one of the many picnic areas or overlooks.
-The park is particularly beautiful in the fall, with vibrant foliage that transforms the landscape into a kaleidoscope of reds, oranges, and yellows.
+For a more leisurely outing, take a scenic drive along the Blue Ridge Parkway, stopping at overlooks or picnic spots to enjoy the tranquility.
+The park is especially vibrant in the fall, with its stunning foliage painting the landscape in vivid reds, oranges, and yellows.

-Pro Tip: Try the Hawksbill Mountain Trail for an easier hike with breathtaking views.
-Pack a lunch and picnic near one of the scenic overlooks on Skyline Drive—if you’re lucky, you might spot some of the park’s famous black bears (from a safe distance, of course!).
+Pro Tip: Try the Hawksbill Mountain Trail for a less strenuous hike with equally spectacular views.
+Pack a lunch and enjoy a picnic along Skyline Drive—you might even catch a glimpse of the park’s famous black bears from a safe distance.

 4. Catch a Show at the American Shakespeare Center

-Fun Fact: The American Shakespeare Center in Staunton is the world’s only recreation of Shakespeare’s indoor Blackfriars Playhouse.
+Fun Fact: The American Shakespeare Center is the world’s only recreation of Shakespeare’s indoor Blackfriars Playhouse.

 5. Shop Local at the Staunton Farmers’ Market

-Fun Fact: The Staunton Farmers' Market is one of the oldest in Virginia, running since 1993, and it’s known for its “producer-only” rule, meaning everything sold is made or grown by the vendors themselves.
+Fun Fact: The Staunton Farmers’ Market is one of Virginia’s oldest, running since 1993, and operates under a “producer-only” rule, meaning everything sold is made or grown by the vendors themselves.

 6. Savor Local Flavors: Best Restaurants in Staunton

-Staunton’s dining scene is a delightful mix of modern southern cuisine, farm-to-table dining, and cozy local eateries.
-For a memorable meal, head to Zynodoa, a local favorite known for its creative dishes that showcase the best of Virginia’s seasonal ingredients.
-The restaurant’s upscale yet relaxed atmosphere makes it perfect for a special night out.
+Staunton’s dining scene is a delightful mix of southern charm and modern creativity.
+For an upscale experience, head to Zynodoa, known for its farm-to-table dishes that highlight Virginia’s seasonal ingredients.
+Its relaxed yet refined atmosphere makes it perfect for a special occasion.

-As a frequent visitor, I always make a point to dine at Zynodoa—their farm-to-table ethos and innovative takes on southern classics never disappoint.
-Whatever your taste, Staunton’s food scene is sure to impress.
+My favorite?
+Zynodoa—their creative takes on southern classics never disappoint.
+Whatever your taste, Staunton’s dining options are sure to impress.

 7. Browse Antique Shops and Galleries